malrase/malrase.github.io/source/_posts/2014-05-02-philadelphia-revolutions-and-murals.markdown

 categories: the-journey-2014 philadelphia murals cocktails revolution
 ---

 After a quick trip to Jacksonville for my father-in-law's birthday, our next stop was Philadelphia.
 I had only visited Philadelphia by passing through its airport, and I've heard a lot about it as a city, so I was excited to spend a few days there.
+I was on my best behaviour and only made one joke about [it being sunny](http://en.wikipedia.org/wiki/It's_Always_Sunny_in_Philadelphia).

 <div class="img">
   <img src="/images/the-journey/phl/chesse-steak.jpg">